mxro/maxrohde-web/content/posts/2011/2011-04-09-infinitest-for-eclipse-quick-tutorial/index.md

 ---
+categories:
+- java
+date: "2011-04-09"
+primaryBlog: maxrohde.com
+tags:
+- eclipse
+- java
+- programming
 title: 'Infinitest for Eclipse: Quick Tutorial'
-date: '2011-04-09'
-tags:
-  - 'eclipse'
-  - 'java'
-  - 'programming'
-categories:
-  - 'java'
 ---

 If there are multiple dependent projects in an eclipse workspace, it can be tedious to run the unit test of all these projects manually.
 Often, a failed unit test caused by a change in a different project than where the unit test is located is only discovered with a significant time gap.
 From there, it becomes difficult to trace back to the initial change causing the unit test to fail.